 - HESI A2.
 A minimum score of 75% on each subtest of the HESI A2 is required to be considered for admission.
 The test scores are translated into points.
 For example, a score of 81% provides 81 points toward admission.
 Only scores on the following subtests are considered for admission: reading, vocabulary, grammar, and math.

 Students may earn additional points by achieving certain subtest scores.
 The score ranges required to earn additional points for a subtest are as follows:

 A total of 20 additional points toward admission may be earned in this manner.

 The total number of possible points = 120

 The points earned from the HESI A2 and GPA are added together, and this total determines who is offered admission.
 The total maximum points possible = 160.

 If two or more students have an equal number of points, residents of TCC’s service district, veterans and students who have completed all the corequisite non-nursing courses will receive first consideration.
 Corequisites include one General Education Humanities State Core course, plus MCB2004 General Microbiology and MCB2004L Microbiology Laboratory .

 The program accepts students for each Fall and each Spring semester.
 This is a limited-access program with a limited number of seats per class; applicants are accepted based on the admission requirements point system described above.
 There is no waiting list for this program.

-Applicants must submit a TCC admission application (www.tcc.fl.edu/apply ) and a separate healthcare program application by the published application deadline.
-Applicants may access the healthcare application through their TCC Passport account.
+Applicants must submit both a TCC application (www.tcc.fl.edu/apply) and a separate healthcare program application by the published application deadline.
+Applicants may access the healthcare application here.

 See Additional Healthcare Degree Requirements for important information.